robtclay/macawupdated/README.md

 MACAW
 =====

-A mesoscale ablation modeling tool.
+MACAW: A Mesoscale Ablation Modeling Tool

 "Fork macaw" to create a new MOOSE-based application.